Skip to content Skip to footer

 Lotus Stem

-How to store: an uncut lotus root can be kept in the fridge for upto 2 weeks, however cut lotus-root should stay fresh for about 3-4 days.
+How to store: An uncut lotus root can be kept in the fridge for up to 2 weeks; however, cut lotus root should stay fresh for about 3-4 days.
 Store in a plastic bag, covered with a damp cloth.

 Sweet Potato